 In June 2009, the FASB issued Statement No. 166, Accounting for Transfers of Financial Assets - an amendment of FASB Statement No. 140, and the FASB subsequently codified it as Accounting Standard Update ("ASU") 2009-16, updating ASC Topic 860 Transfers and Servicing.
-The objective of ASU 2009-16 is to improve the relevance, representational faithfulness, and comparability of the information that a reporting entity provides in its financial statements about a transfer of financial assets; the effects of a transfer on its financial performance, and cash flows; and a transferror is continuing involvement, if any, in transferred financial assets.
+The objective of ASU 2009-16 is to improve the relevance, representational faithfulness, and comparability of the information that a reporting entity provides in its financial assets.
 ASU 2009-16 must be applied as of the beginning of the reporting entity's first annual reporting period that begins after November 15, 2009, for interim periods within that first annual period and for interim and annual reporting periods thereafter.
 Earlier application is prohibited.
-ASU 2009-16 must be applied to transfers cocurring on or after the effective date.
+ASU 2009-16 must be applied to transfers occurring on or after the effective date.
 Additionally, the disclosure provisions of ASU 2009-16 should be applied to transfers that occurred both before and after the effective date.
-The Company is currently evaluating the potential impacts of the adoption of ASU 2009-16 on its consolidated statements of operations and financial condition.
+The Company is currently evaluating the potential impacts of the adoption of ASU 2009-16 on its consolidated statements of periation.